-Please click here for a chart summarizing how we use different categories of data.
+Please click for a chart summarizing how we use different categories of data.

-Please click for a chart summarizing the categories of third parties with whom Personal Information may be shared.
+Please click for a chart summarizing the categories of third parties with whom Personal Information may be sold/shared or disclosed.

 On our websites, we collect PII only if you choose to give it to us, for example by inquiring about or registering for our services, subscribing to RSS feeds or blog posts, or electing to "follow" Neustar or our brands on social media sites.
 Please keep in mind that any comments or other information you post on our blogs may be read, collected, and used by other blog readers.